 Name of Legislator/Officer (PRINT NAME)

-Address (,
+Address

 (STREET) (TOWN/CITY) (ZIP CODE)

 Office held County/District

 Telephone Number

-I. Sources of Income Identify below the name, a or other organization (inclua household member serve associate, partner, or propressed of \$10,000 during the ment benefits from any busibe included.
-Social Security benefits do not need to be included of the form a in the same domicile as you in the expenses of daily live child, or parent. ding any unit of government as an employee, member ietor, or in any other profer a household member der ne preceding calendar year iness, professional, or other y, federal retirement and/oncluded. "household member" mean and who shares a common ent) in which you or er, officer, director, essional or advisory ived any income in a Sources of retire- er organization must or federal disability as any person living an economic interest
+I. Sources of Income

+Identify below the name, address, and type of any business, profession, or other organization (including any unit of government) in which you or a household member served as an employee, officer, director, associate, partner, or proprietor, or in any other professional or advisory capacity, from which you or a household member derived any income (including retirement benefits other than federal retirement and/or disability benefits) in excess of \$10,000 during the preceding calendar year.

+For purposes of this form a "household member" means any person living in the same domicile as you and who shares a common economic interest in the expenses of daily living, including, but not limited to, a spouse, child, or parent.

-1) a) Name of business, p profession, or other organiz zation
+1) a) Name of business, profession, or other organization

-b) Address of organiza tion
+b) Address of organization

-c) Type of organization n
+c) Type of organization

+9 ) ••

-2) a) Name of business, p profession, or other organiz zation
+Z) a) Name of business, profession, or other organization

-b) Address of organiza tion
+b) Address of organization

-c) Type of organization n
+c) Type of organization

-3) a) Name of business, p profession, or other organiz zation
+3) a) Name of business, profession, or other organization

+b) Address of organization

+c) Type of organization

+4) a) Name of business, profession, or other organization

-b) Address of organiza tion
+-/ b) Address of organization

-c) Type of organization n
+c) Type of organization

-(attach add itional sheets if necessary)
+(attach additional shoots if nocessary)

-If you or a household member had no qualifying income, indicate by INSERTING YOUR INITIALS after the following statement.
+If you or a household member had no qualifying income, indicate by INSERTING your initials after the following statement.